 One of my favorite vegetables is fresh corn on the cob.
 And one of my least favorite vegetables is corn on the cob with a lot of silk remnants sticking to it.
-These easy tips show how easy it is to cook silk free corn on the cob every time.
+Cooking corn in the microwave is the easy way to get silk-free corn every time!

-Nothing is worse than biting into an ear of freshly cooked corn and combine away with bits of the silk stuck to your teeth.
+No one wants silk on a corn cob when it hits your mouth.
+Nothing is worse than biting into an ear of freshly cooked corn and come away with bits of the silk stuck to your teeth.
 Shucking corn won’t remove them all, trust me.